lewisjared/fgen-example/README.md

 Full documentation can be found at:
 [fgen-example.readthedocs.io](https://fgen-example.readthedocs.io/en/latest/).
-We recommend reading the docs there because the internal documentation links don't render correctly on GitLab's viewer.
+We recommend reading the docs there because the internal documentation links don't render correctly on GitHub's viewer.

 ## Installation